-Edith hesitated and leaned forward.
+Edith hesitated before delivering one more data point.
 "I was in my 40s when revivals began-plenty young enough to make your head spin," she confided with a mischievous grin, her eyes daring him to test her.

 He laughed and opened his arms; she stepped into them.
 Julian held her tightly, offering the Leete matriarch what comfort he could, then whispered, "Goodbye, Edith."